-1. Students must be at least 16 years old prior to the first day of EMT instruction.
-2. Students must complete 100% of mandatory clinical time. (e.g. to gain the live patient contacts).
-The students cannot be considered "complete" until they have the minimum 5 live patient contacts.
-3. Students must earn a minimum of 70% on all assessments to be granted the ability to sit for the National Registry of Emergency Medical Technicians (NREMT) cognitive exam.
-4. Students are required to successfully complete an end of course Terminal Competency Psychomotor Exam.
-5. CPR is a required prerequisite.

-6. Fingerprints and background checks prior to the course are REQUIRED by the state for every student.
+3. Students are required to complete all mandatory clinical hours to gain live patient contacts.
+The students cannot be considered "complete" until they have a minimum of 5 live patient contacts.
+4. Students must earn a minimum of 70% on all assessments to be granted the ability to sit for the National Registry of Emergency Medical Technicians (NREMT) cognitive exam.
+5. Students are required to successfully complete an end of course Terminal Competency Psychomotor Exam.
+6. CPR is a required prerequisite.
+7. Fingerprints and background checks prior to the course are REQUIRED by the state for every student.